FAQs

 • Vocal soloist (with or without accompanist) performing Classical or Musical Theater.

-• Composer of an original, complete, and fully notated (no improvisation) musical composition of 3 to 7 minutes in length, scored for flute, oboe, and clarinet trio, or for any duet combination from among those instruments, or for one of those individual solo instruments (no piano accompaniment).
-No other instruments, electronics, or amplification may be used.
+• Composer of an original, complete, and fully notated (no improvisation) musical composition of 3 to 7 minutes in length, scored for piano, clarinet and French horn trio, or for any duet combination from among those instruments (piano and clarinet, piano and French horn, clarinet and French horn), or for one of those individual solo instruments.
+No other instruments, doubling of instruments, electronics, or amplification may be used.
+For example, trios may not be written for piano and two clarinets, or for three French horns, and duets may not be written for two pianos.

 What Types Of Music Can Be Performed?